Scourge: Flagellation of Jesus and other Roman uses

 Hard material can be affixed to multiple thongs to give a flesh-tearing "bite".
 A scourge with these additions is called a scorpion.
 Scorpio is Latin for a Roman flagrum and is referred to in the Bible: 1 Kings 12:11: "...My father scourged you with whips; I will scourge you with scorpions" said Rehoboam, referring to increased conscription and taxation beyond Solomon's.
 The name testifies to the pain caused by the arachnid.
 Testifying to its frequent Roman application is the existence of the Latin words Flagrifer 'carrying a whip' and Flagritriba 'often-lashed slave'.

-According to the Gospel of John, Pontius Pilate, the Roman governor of Judaea, ordered Jesus to be scourgedbefore his crucifixion.
+According to the Gospel of John, Pontius Pilate, the Roman governor of Judaea, ordered Jesus to be scourged before his crucifixion.
 Josephus records the scourging of Jesus ben Ananias, a Jew who repeatedly prophesized Jerusalem's impending destruction; after each lash, he declared "Woe to the Jerusalemites" and was ultimately released by procurator Albinus (r.
 62–64 AD), who considered him a madman.
 In 66 AD, during the events leading up to the First Jewish–Roman War, Roman authorities under procurator Florus scourged and crucified many inhabitants of Jerusalem, including women and children.
 Later, in 71 AD, Simon bar Giora, a leader of the revolt, was scourged shortly before his execution on the Capitoline Hill, following his appearance in the Roman triumph celebrating the conquest of Jerusalem.